Mining and mineral processing

 Tasmanian is Australia’s leader in renewable energy.
 We are in the in the enviable position of having a supply of renewable energy that meets the all of the state’s energy demands, including supporting mining and mineral processing.

-As a state, Tasmania is 100 per cent renewable and is set to become a net exporter of renewables by 2026.
+As a state, Tasmania is 100 per cent renewable and has legislated an ambitious Renewable Energy Target to double our electricity generation to 200 per cent by 2040.
 We offer reliable renewable energy for businesses that are serious about achieving real sustainability targets.

 Tasmania also has enormous untapped potential in the area of renewable bioenergy.